cdungca/comparing-classifiers/README.md

 ## Objective

-The objective of this study is to compare the performance of the different classifiers (logistic regression, k-nearest neighbors, decision trees, and support vector machines) and identify the best one suited for predicting the postive outcome a marketing call.
+The objective of this study is to compare the performance of the different classifiers (logistic regression, k-nearest neighbors, decision trees, and support vector machines) and identify the best one suited for predicting the postive outcome of a marketing call.

 ## Data Analysis